davetaz/onion-golamp/README.md

 Attach a LED to GPIO 11 on Omega 2 to see this project working.

+## Prerequisites

+Download this project into your go project folder.

+In the project folder download all dependancies using the following command

+`go get ./...`

 ## How to build for Omega

 This command will generate a binary file compatible with Omega architecture.